slott56/py-web-tool/pyweb.rst

     def load(self, web: "Web", filepath: Path, source: TextIO \| None = None) -> "WebReader": self.theWeb = web
         self.filePath = filepath
+        self.base\_path = self.filePath.parent

-        # Only set the a web filename once using the first file.
+        # Only set the a web's filename once using the first file.
         # \*\*TODO:\*\* this should be a setter property of the web.
         if self.theWeb.web\_path is None:
             self.theWeb.web\_path = self.filePath